Hankamer School of Business

 - Students enrolled in the integrated BBA/MAcc and BBA/MTax degree programs must meet all requirements for admission to graduate school except the requirement for the bachelor’s degree.
 Students should apply to graduate school during their senior year.
 (See Undergraduate Catalog for Accounting Major.)

 - The primary criterion for evaluating students applying to the Executive Master of Business Administration (Executive MBA) is successful managerial or professional work experience.
-The GMAT or GRE examination is not required.
-In special circumstances, however, the GMAT or GRE examination may be required at the discretion of the admission committee.
-Applicants should contact the Director of the Executive MBA program for requirements specific to their situation.

 - The Online MBA requires a complete work history with start and end dates, accomplishments, and skills acquired including any managerial experience.
-For students with four years of supervisory leadership, or project management experience, the GRE/GMAT may be waived as an admission requirement.

 - International students who are required to take the Test of English must attain one of the following scores: